brianpoule/IN2033/PB/teamOrg/teamMeetings/meetingCoach2.md

 #  Coach Meeting 2
 ## Questions
-- When creating the interface do we need to create the java project?
+1. When creating the interface do we need to create the java project?
-- When do we need to start initializing the actual project?
+2. When do we need to start initializing the actual project?
-- What do you think about our documents provided?
+3. What do you think about our documents provided?
-- Why are we forced to use city servers?
+4. Why are we forced to use city servers?
 Can I use my own servers? and then deploy to city?
-- should we start setting up our app?
+5. should we start setting up our app?
-- How do you suggest to connect JDBC with the app?
+6. How do you suggest to connect JDBC with the app?

+## Answers
+1. no need to initialize the java project
+2. Talk with other teams about the city servers we need to communicate